Luggage Storage Paddington Station

 Need luggage storage near Paddington Station?
 It’s super easy!

 Drop off your belongings at one of our luggage storage locations just around the corner.
 When leaving your luggage with LuggageHero, local shops around Paddington station will take good care of your bags.
-All bags are sealed with our tamper-proof security seals and insured for up to
+All bags are sealed with our tamper-proof security seals and insured for up to.
+We easily handle overnight storage with our daily cap per bag.
+Luggage storage near Paddington station has never been this easy!
+Bag storage is going through a transformation and looking for luggage lockers near Paddington would be a waste of time.

-Use our map to look for your nearest certified shop
+Use LuggageHero’s map to look for your nearest certified shop

 Paddington Station luggage storage